skallfass/fastapi_serviceutils_template/{{cookiecutter.service_name}}/docs/source/development/endpoint_structure.md

 requires the parameters `request` as an instance of `starlette.requests.Request`.
-This request-variable is used to create the request-id for the current request to be used in the logger to be able to differenciate between different requests inside the log-file.
+This request-variable is used to create the request-id for the current request to be used in the logger to be able to differentiate between different requests inside the log-file.
 It is used in:
 ```python